-Currently presided over by Dan Foreman (UK), the council is made up of 11 members from across the globe who are responsible for the organisation achieving its overall vision, mission and objectives.
+Currently presided over by Niels Schillewaert (USA), the Council is made up of 11 members from across the globe who are responsible for the organisation achieving its overall vision, mission and objectives.

-The ESOMAR Council for 2013/2014 consists of the following members:
+The ESOMAR Council for 2017/2018 consists of the following members:

 Prof. Dr. Niels Schillewaert is Professor of Marketing at the Vlerick Leuven Gent Management School and Managing Partner and Director of ForwaR&D Lab at InSites Consulting, a full service online market research company.
 He has been an ESOMAR member since 2006 and recently served as the ESOMAR Belgian Representative for two years.

 Niels holds a Masters in Marketing and Ph.D. in Applied Economics and serves as an ISBM Research fellow at Penn State University.
 He was awarded for his research several times and has been published at Esomar as well as in leading scientific journals such as The Journal of Marketing, The International Journal of Research in Marketing, Journal of Services Research, Industrial Marketing Management, The Journal of Business Research, The Journal of the Market Research Society and Information & Management.

 Pradeep is the Global Vice President – Consumer & Market Insight (CMI) for Market Clusters, since 1 January 2014.
 In this role, he is responsible for managing a team of Brand Building CMI managerial resources spread across 7 Regional Market clusters, in over 50 countries.